Welcome to iCannVancouver.ca!

 If you want to make sure you stay in the game all season long when you’re playing out East, read this article before your next round at Newmarket Ontario’s Ray Twinney Center.

 Wearing state-of-the-art hockey equipment and engaging in pregame stretching does not guarantee your safety from physical injuries as a hockey player.
 You can, however, put certain measures in place to ensure that injuries such as ligament sprains, fractures, back pains, hyperextension, shoulder separations and flexor strains are prevented.
-Neck strengthening exercises are also a great way to prevent concussions, as local Drew (who also happens to be a great real estate agent in Newmarket) can attest.
+Neck strengthening exercises are also a great way to prevent concussions, as Newmarket local Drew MacMartin of MacMartin Group can attest.

 For hockey players, injuries can easily become nagging and hard to heal.
 Asymmetrical flexibility is therefore needed to strengthen your hips and abductors.
 You can also relieve stress by stretching and strengthening your back, gluteal, and abdominal muscles.